daarnolducsd/ep5book/docs/05-week5.md

 <p class="caption">(\#fig:barill)Relationship Between Earnings and Test Scores</p>
 </div>

 In this example, we have plotted all the data and can clearly see that there is a positive relationship between test scores and earnings.
 Individuals with higher test scores tend to also have higher earnings.
 But what if there were 1,000 people in this dataset, or 10,000, or a million?
-The graph would soon get pretty crowded.Not only would a graph with a million observations be difficult to interpret, but it would also likely crash your computer!
+The graph would soon get pretty crowded.
+Not only would a graph with a million observations be difficult to interpret, but it would also likely crash your computer!

 However, instead of plotting all the data, imagine we bin the data into intervals.
 For example, in Figure \@ref(fig:barill2) we have binned the data into intervals by dividing the x-axis into three bins.
 In bin 1 there are observations with scores below 80.
 Bin 2 has observations with scores between 80 and 90.
 Bin 3 has scores above 90.